 Valerian was the Roman emperor from year 253 to 259.
 He was captured by the enemy Persian king and forced to drink molten gold while he was skinned alive.
 His skin was then stuffed and used as a trophy of the Persian victory.

 Valerian; Latin: Publius Licinius Valerianus Augustus; 193/195/200 – 260 or 264, also known as Valerian the Elder, was Roman Emperor from 253 to 260.
-He was taken captive by Sassanian king Shapur I after the Battle of Edessa, becoming the only Roman Emperor who was captured as a prisoner of war, ...more
+He was taken captive by Sassanian king Shapur I after the Battle of Edessa, becoming the only Roman Emperor who was captured as a prisoner of war, causing instability in the Empire. ...more

 Age: Died at 60 (200-260)